Galadria's Choice: Part Two

 Awake, my mind, thy will be wrought."

 "Thank you, Bearer of Knowledge," Arzon said, trying not to laugh.
 This had happened before, the Bearer of Knowledge emerging from his Staff armed with a piece of useless information.
 And it always seemed to happen right when Arzon needed him to say something relevent to the situation at hand.
 "I don't need an astronomy lesson.
-What I . . . we wanted to know is who the Fellowship are and where have they taken Galadria?"
+We wanted to know who the Fellowship are and where they've taken Galadria."

-"Hmm . . . the Fellowship.
+"Hmm . . .
+The Fellowship?
 Well . . ."
-And, with that, the Bearer of Knowledge began to explain the Fellowship and their beliefs, their conviction that they had the power to restore the Age of Technology.
+And, with that, the Bearer of Knowledge began to explain about the Fellowship and their beliefs, their conviction that they had the power to restore the Age of Technology.
 Cryotek, of course, had heard all this before, but the others hadn't so they listened carefully, waiting for some mention of where the Fellowship had their base of operations.
-When this information wasn't forthcoming after five minutes, Arzon decided it was time for a prompt.
+When that information wasn't forthcoming after five minutes, Arzon decided it was time for a prompt.

 "All right," he said.
 "You've told us all you know about the Fellowship.
 Now, where are they?"
 Normally even-tempered, he was starting to lose patience; the life of a comrade could be in danger and they were wasting time here, time Galadria could ill afford to lose.

-But she had no time to think about this before a door swung open and a crowd of people marched in, the Darkling Lords among them.
+Before she had time to think about this, a door swung open and a crowd of people marched in, the Darkling Lords among them.
 Darkstorm, at the head of his followers, bore an expression of smug satisfaction which gave Galadria a strong sense of foreboding; if Darkstorm was so happy, it could only mean trouble for her.
 And those suspicions were borne out moments later when the rest of the crowd simultaneously pulled up the cowled hoods on the grey robes they all wore.
 She had fallen into the hands of the Fellowship!

 "Sacrifice!" came the answer, in a voice which sounded suspiciously like Virulina's.
 And the cry was swiftly taken up by the rest of the crowd.